rngesus-wept/puflantu/artifacts/cards.md

 Artifact

-Add three mana of any one color.
+{T}: Add three mana of any one color.

 Over such beauty, wars are fought.
 With such power, wars are won.